 - Not very heat-resistant

-Lincoln Electric K2983 Premium TIG Welding Gloves are designed by Lincoln for maximum dexterity.
+Lincoln designs the K2983 Premium TIG Welding Gloves for maximum dexterity.
 The seams are shaped and located to improve individual hand movement in different directions.
 This includes a “keystone” thumb shape, allowing you to move your thumb in a full circle, reach every angle and achieve maximum reach.

 Lincoln includes a cotton liner in the upper half of the glove to protect the back of the hand from excess heat.
-The palm is padded and includes an extra layer of leather to enhance protection in spite of the lack of a lower liner.
+The palm is padded and includes an extra layer of leather to enhance protection despite a lower liner.
 The liner is a sore point with many users, some of whom had the liner pull out with their hand after extended use.
-The only other primary complaint among most users was with occasional stitching issues on the thumb and forefinger.
+The only other primary complaint among most users was occasional stitching issues on the thumb and forefinger.

 2. Endura 370GFKL TIG Welding Gloves